 Win Streak May End For China Stock Market

-(RTTNews) - The China stock market has finished higher in three straight sessions, collecting more than 65 points or 1.6 percent along the way.
-The Shanghai Composite Index now sits just above the 4,130-point plateau although it may run out of steam on Thursday.
+(RTTNews) - The China stock market has finished higher in four straight sessions, collecting almost 80 points or 2 percent along the way.
+The Shanghai Composite Index now sits just above the 4,130-point plateau although it may run out of steam on Friday.

-The global forecast for the Asian markets is soft on fading optimism over the outlook for interest rates.
-The European markets were mixed and the U.S. bourses were slightly lower and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft on AI concerns and ahead of key U.S. inflation data.
+The European markets were mixed and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The SCI finished slightly higher on Wednesday following gains from the resource stocks, weakness from the properties and a mixed picture from the financial sector.
+The SCI finished slightly higher on Thursday following gains from the energy companies, weakness from the financials and a mixed picture from the property and resource stocks.

-Among the actives, Industrial and Commercial Bank of China dipped 0.14 percent, while Agricultural Bank of China collected 0.89 percent, China Merchants Bank perked 0.15 percent, China Life Insurance sank 0.81 percent, Jiangxi Copper vaulted 1.56 percent, Aluminum Corp of China (Chalco) climbed 1.29 percent, Yankuang Energy soared 4.78 percent, PetroChina improved 0.84 percent, China Petroleum and Chemical (Sinopec) expanded 1.24 percent, China Shenhua Energy gained 0.89 percent, Gemdale slumped 1.16 percent, Poly Developments eased 0.15 percent, China Vanke was up 0.20 percent and Bank of China and Huaneng Power were unchanged.
+Among the actives, Industrial and Commercial Bank of China lost 1.51 percent, while Agricultural Bank of China tanked 2.65 percent, China Merchants Bank contracted 1.04 percent, Bank of Communications retreated 1.32 percent, China Life Insurance stumbled 1.21 percent, Jiangxi Copper perked 0.21 percent, Aluminum Corp of China (Chalco) dropped 0.83 percent, Yankuang Energy surged 5.17 percent, PetroChina jumped 1.75 percent, China Petroleum and Chemical (Sinopec) advanced 0.92 percent, Huaneng Power rose 0.43 percent, China Shenhua Energy sank 0.70 percent, Gemdale slumped 1.18 percent, Poly Developments skidded 1.02 percent and China Vanke added 0.61 percent.

-The lead from Wall Street is weak as the major averages opened higher but quickly headed south and hugged the line for the balance of the day, finally ending slightly under water.
+The lead from Wall Street is negative as the major averages opened slightly higher on Thursday but quickly headed south and trended lower as the day progressed, ending at session lows.

-However, the report also showed a significant downward revision to job growth in 2025, with the increase in employment revised to 181,000 jobs from 584,000 jobs.
+In economic news, the Labor Department said first-time claims for U.S. unemployment benefits dipped less than expected last week.
+Also, the National Association of Realtors said existing home sales pulled back much more than expected in January.

-The stronger-than-expected job growth in January may also have reduced the likelihood of near-term interest rate cuts by the Federal Reserve, offsetting the initial positive reaction.
+The focus now shifts to the Labor Department's report on consumer price inflation that is due to be released before the start of trading on Friday.

-Crude oil prices climbed on Wednesday amid heightening tension between the U.S. and Iran, with Israel's intervention exacerbating the standoff.
-West Texas Intermediate crude for March delivery was up $0.57 or 0.89 percent at $64.53 per barrel.
+Crude oil prices tumbled on Thursday after the demand forecast by the International Energy Agency for 2026 projected an overwhelming supply glut.
+West Texas Intermediate crude for March delivery was down $1.97 or 3.05 percent at $62.66 per barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!